KDE/digikam-doc/setup_application/metadata_settings.rst

     The digiKam Metadata General Behavior Settings Page

-The information to record in files metadata are listed below:
+The options available in the **Write This Information to the Metadata** section are listed below:

     - **Image tags** will store the tag paths and keywords used to mark the contents.
 Usually this information is stored in IPTC and XMP.
     - **Captions and titles** will store the internationalized strings used to describe the contents.
 Usually this information is stored in Exif, IPTC, and XMP.